 There is one hotel with a small restaurant but it does not accept credit or debit cards, so make sure you have cash.
 (There is no ATM between Rio Grande and Porvenir so take Chilean and Argentinian pesos if you want to buy anything) The restaurant has a limited menu and snacks (Milanesa and empanadas or hot drinks were the options when we were there) There is a petrol station here too which will fill your stove fuel bottle if needed.

-The Argentinian border has a waiting room with a bench, stove, toilets and shower that you can use for a few hours or over night.
+The Argentinian border has a waiting room with a bench, stove, toilets and shower that they kindly let us use for a few hours over night.
 We took our sleeping bags and mats out and made ourselves comfy for the night, they just ask that you keep your bikes outside.
 Make sure you get your passport stamped and complete the forms that you need to enter Chile before you leave.

 Day 6: Argentinian border to Chilean border (13km on ripio – unpaved road)

 There is a small kiosk at the Chilean border with a few snacks if you have Chilean pesos.
-You can’t take any fresh food into Chile and after completing the customs forms they will probably search your bags.
+You can’t take any fresh food (including but not limited to: fruit, vegetables, dried pulses, cheese, meat and honey) into Chile and after completing the customs forms they will probably search your bags.
 It can take about an hour at 10am to fill in the three forms, searched and let in, so it pays to get there early.
 Also, this will help for the wind…

 Looks to be a restaurant just after border but didn’t check it out.
 There is NOTHING on the road from here to Porvenir and very little shelter.
-Heard of some people that did camp behind Chilean border station out of the wind.
+We have heard of some people that did camp behind Chilean border station out of the wind, but there are little to no services here.

-If the wind slows you down as much as it did us, 23km from the border: small hut on right side of the road.
+If the wind slows you down as much as it did us, 23km from the border you should see a small hut on right side of the road (photo below).
 It was full of sheep when we were there.
 Looked to be an old road workers hut, has a picnic bench, broken wood burner and half useable bunk beds.
-No door.
-Sheep banging around outside all night but better than sleeping in the wind!
+There was no door so we used our bikes, yet still the sheep banging around outside all night.
+However, it’s better than sleeping in the wind!

 This was a useful drawing on the sheep hut roof.